Falabella Logo

 Falabella Logo 1992

-In the early 1990s, the wordmark is black again.
+In the early 1990s, the wordmark was black again.
 All letters, including the first “f,” were lowercase.
 At the same time, a high-contrast geometric font with long thin serifs at the tops of the “l” and “b” was used for the inscription.
 The ends of the “f” were decorated with protruding teardrop-shaped dots.
 The closest analogs of this serif are Ingeborg Heavy Italic by Typejockeys, released in 2011, and Century Modern FS Bold Condensed Italic by FontSite Inc., which was released in 2010.

 2001 – 2002